NetBios Penetration Testing Fundamentals

 NetBIOS Password Cracking

-Weak or default passwords used for NetBIOS authentication can be exploited through brute-forcing or password cracking techniques.
+Weak or default passwords used for NetBIOS authentication can be exploited through brute-forcing or password-cracking techniques.
 This allows attackers to gain unauthorized access to systems with weak password configurations.

 NetBIOS Denial-of-Service (DoS)